-The Writing Center offers versatile consultants, as well as writing guides, model papers, and lists of useful websites on writing, to assist graduate students in their studies.
+To assist graduate students in their writing endeavors, the Writing Center offers versatile consultants, writing handbooks, model papers, and lists of useful tip sheets.
+Hours of operation include both daytime and evening hours.
+Online consultations are available.
 For more information, visit the writing center in Lamson Library or visit plymouth.edu/office/writing-center.